bakana808/bakana808.github.io/docs/linux/Apps.md

 fontconfig      # library used by many apps for font access brightnessctl   # tool to control screen brightness

+# Core - printing
+cups
+cups-browsed  # daemon for discovering printers on the network

 # Development
 jdk-openjdk  # Java
 rust         # Rust (official)